Work Exchange Program

 - Experience the New Zealand native bush and coastal bays of the Coromandel Peninsula

-- The food… wholesome, nourishing, delicious, vegetarian buffets of goodness, served 3 times at day!
+- The food… wholesome, nourishing, delicious, vegetarian buffets of goodness, served three times a day!

 - The lodging … simple, comfortable, shared rooms with a cosy atmosphere, blankets, bedding and towels and for those colder nights a hot water bottle!